Top Opendoor Competitors: What's the Best Buyer for Your Home?

 • Professional photography and home prep services

-• A backup cash offer if your old home doesn’t sell quickly
+• A backup cash offer if your old home doesn’t sell within a 120-day window

 Selling through Orchard will cost you more than a traditional realtor, though.
-The company charges an extra 1.9% service fee on top of a 6% brokerage commission.
+The company charges an extra 2.4% service fee on top of a 6% brokerage commission.
+You're also required to work with an Orchard agent to list your house, instead of having the freedom to choose your own. '

-How it works: Homelight Simple Sale connects homeowners with investors and agents to help you make the best decision when selling.
+How it works: Homelight Simple Sale connects homeowners with investors and agents to help them compare both options.
 Benefits of going with a cash offer through HomeLight include:

 • Quick closing time (10-30 days)

-HomeLight customers should expect offers around 70-80% below market value, which is typical for working with real estate investors.
+HomeLight customers should expect cash offers around 60-80% below market value, which is typical of real estate investors.
 If you want more for their sale (and don’t mind taking more time), connecting with a HomeLight agent may be the best option.

 How it works: We Buy Houses is one of the most well-established cash-for-homes networks, with more than 200 franchises across the United States.
-The company specializes in as-is purchases, which makes it attractive for older or distressed homes.
+The company specializes in as-is purchases, which makes it attractive for homes that need considerable repairs or updating.
+It can also assist with urgent timelines due to a sudden life event or pending foreclosure.
 Perks include:

 • Fast cash offers, often within 24 hours